mbt925/mbt925.github.io/content/projects/wear_favorite_apps_launcher.md

 ---

 ### Privacy Policy
-Favorite Apps Launcher app doesn't collect any user data.
+Wear Favorite Apps Launcher app doesn't collect any user data.
 All data are hosted locally on the device.

 ---